bric3/bric3.github.io/_posts/2020-03-12-building-corretto.md

 Then another constraint is the need for an N or N-1 jdk to be present to be able to build the JDK sources.
-In my setup I use brew to install the latest java, at this time java 13, to run java apps and I use a distribution manager to manage different JDK versions for developemt purpose, like java 11 or java 8.
-Currently I'm experimenting with `asdf-vm`.
+In my setup I use brew to install the latest java, at this time java 13, to run java apps, and I use a distribution manager to manage different JDK versions for development purpose, like java 11 or java 8.
+Currently, I'm experimenting with `asdf-vm`.
 From the logs `configure` sees the asdf _shims_, but doesn't know where this JDK is located.

-Use your sdk environement mangement to get the java home
+Use your sdk environment mmanagement to get the java home

 * `$(jenv javahome)`
 * `$(asdf where java amazon-corretto-11.0.6.10.1-2)`